-7 Manual Annotation
+7. Manual Annotation

-The initial tectogrammatical annotations of English data (WSJ-PTB) date back to 2002 [21].
-The tectogrammatical trees were built above analytical WSJ-PTB trees obtained by an automatic conversion from the original PTB bracketing into the format used by PDT 1.0 [22].
-The automatically converted and generated data as well as this tentative manual tectogrammatical annotation were published along with parsed Czech parallel translations of WSJ-PTB as the Prague Czech-English Dependency Treebank 1.0 (PCEDT 1.0, [23]).
+The initial tectogrammatical annotations of English data (WSJ-PTB) date back to 2002 (Kučerová and Žabokrtský, 2002).
+The tectogrammatical trees have been built above analytical WSJ-PTB trees obtained by an automatic conversion from the original PTB bracketing into the format used by PDT 1.0 (Hajič et al., 2001).
+The automatically converted and generated data as well as this tentative manual tectogrammatical annotation were published along with parsed Czech parallel translations of WSJ-PTB as the Prague Czech-English Dependency Treebank 1.0 (PCEDT 1.0, Cuřín et al., 2004).
 The PCEDT 1.0 with its 500 manually annotated tectogrammatical trees constituted the starting point for the efforts taken up 2004.

-Due to substantial format changes of the "mother treebank", the Prague Dependency Treebank, before its second LDC release [4] in 2006, the massive annotation of English data was postponed until the language-independent features of the new annotation scheme [24] would stabilize.
-In the meantime we concentrated on the conversion of PropBank [12] into an FGD-compliant valency lexicon.
+Due to substantial format changes of the "mother treebank", the Prague Dependency Treebank, before its second LDC release (Hajič et al., 2006) in 2006, the massive annotation of English data was postponed until the definite version of languageindependent features of the new annotation scheme (Pajas and Štěpánek, 2006).
+In the meantime we concentrated on the conversion of PropBank (Palmer et al., 2004) into an FGD-compliant valency lexicon.
 In early 2006 we were able to convert the constituency trees into tectogrammatical trees with some of the modules which later became part of TectoMT.
-We were refining the initial version of the annotation manual.
+We also refined the initial version of the annotation manual.

 Four annotators started the manual annotation in late 2006.
 During 2007, several more annotators were trained.
 At the moment we have four annotators working regularly, the rest being mostly in training, some having left the project, and some being on maternal leave.
 The interannotator agreement was measured approx. once a month in 2006 and early 2007.
-It has not been measured since March 2008, mainly because of the slow annotation pace in 2007, annotator fluctuation, and, since mid-2008, due to the intensive work on consistency controls, which all skilled annotators have been kept busy with.
+It has not been measured since March 2008, mainly because of the slow annotation pace in 2007, annotator fluctuation, and, since mid-2008, due to the intensive work on consistency checks, which all skilled annotators have been kept busy with.